Catherine-Queenan/1800_202330_BBY15/README.md

 * The ability to message and friend other users.
 * A navigation function within the app to direct users to their park of choice.
 * Expanding the scope beyond parks to pet-related services.
+* Allow users to unfavourite parks from the favourites page, and also favourite or unfavourite from each park page.

 ## 7. Contents of Folder
 Content of the project folder: